Young at Art

-The initial suggestion of their thoughts and feelings during the Covid lockdown will be discussed, but he's happy for them to alter this subject in order to project any appropriate message they wish.
+The initial suggestion of their thoughts and feelings during the COVID-19 lockdown will be discussed, but he's happy for them to alter this subject in order to project any appropriate message they wish.

-Rooftop's Health and Well Being Team have so far sourced materials such as paint, brushes, palettes, and more to support with the creation of this project.
+Rooftop's Health and Wellbeing Team have so far sourced materials such as paint, brushes, palettes, and more to support the creation of this project.
 The young people will also have more art materials supplied to them from Artspace.

 There will be an opportunity for the works created to be displayed at the end of this project when it is safe and suitable to do so.
 To make this interesting and engaging for the young people there will be a competition between our four YPS schemes, with prizes for the artwork.